sergiorosendo/tibia_nodie_py/README.md

 ##### Auto Healer in Global vs OtServers

-The main Tibia server does not allow direct access to game screen pixels, which is invaluable for the auto healer.
-There is a workaround for this but the healer should have slower reactions due to limited acess, with higher delays, to the game window.
-The current plan is to develop a mana healer for Main Tibia, as healing mana does not need to be as reactive as healing hp.
+The main Tibia server does not allow external software to directly access the game window, which is a invaluable source of information for the auto healer.
+A workaround for this exists but the healer should have slower reaction times due to its limited acess.
+So for now, for the main Tibia Client, the plan is to develop a auto mana healer, as this healer can be useful even if acting with slightly higher delays.

-For Otservers, if the bot has unrestriscted access to game window information, the healer should be extremely fast, smart and efficient.
+As for Otservers, if the bot has unrestriscted access to the game window, the healer should be extremely fast and smart, managing both hp and mp.

 ## Tibia NoDie
 *NoDie* features macros, shortcuts and auto-healers for the PC game Tibia.